 then you could write $$.getVersion(pluginName) instead of writing PluginDetect.getVersion(pluginName).

 5) This feature will allow PluginDetect to show various status/error messages at the top of your web page.
 This is for testing/debugging purposes only.

-6) Press the "Create Script" button.
-Then copy the script, and save in a file named "PluginDetect.js"
+6) Press the "Create Script" button, and then press the "Select" button.
+Copy the script, and save in a file named "PluginDetect.js"